simon-staal/security_2022_labs/tutorial_7/notes.md

 ```PHP
 $name = preg_replace( '/<(.*)s(.*)c(.*)r(.*)i(.*)p(.*)t/i', '', $name );
 ```
 We can exploit this by using events to trigger javascript instead.
 An even larger list to the one I wrote previously can be found [**here**](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet).
+We can employ the same method used for the previous level to perform the XSS.

+### Questions
+1. In the **reflected** category, the following protections are in place:
+  - *Medium level:* All occurences of the string `<script>` are stripped from the `name` URL query string parameter before it is inserted into the HTML.
+  - *High level:* Any string matching the regex `/<(.*)s(.*)c(.*)r(.*)i(.*)p(.*)t/i` are stripped from the `name` parameter.
+  Neither are effective because there are ways of triggering script eexecution on a page that don't involve the use of `<script>` elements.

+  In the **stored** category, the `message` parameter in the POST form data is insufficiently sanitised in the *low* security level, but correctly sanitised in the higher security level.
+The `name` parameter isn't correctly sanitised in any security level (with the same attempts as the previous category).

+2. In both categories, in all security levels, the solution is the same: all user-supplied input, whether read from the URL query string or the database, should be appropriately sanitised with PHP’s built in `htmlspecialchars()` function (ideally using ENT_QUOTES as the second parameter) before being inserted into the HTML.
+Otherwise `strip_tags( addslashes( $message ) ); ` seems to work very well.